Valley murder victim’s family suing Walmart, saying company is partly responsible for his death

 TULARE, Calif.
-(KSEE) — A Tulare County family announced their plans to file a lawsuit against Walmart saying the company is partly to blame for the murder of 51-year-old Rocky Jones.
+(KGPE) — A Tulare County family announced their plans to file a lawsuit against Walmart saying the company is partly to blame for the murder of 51-year-old Rocky Jones.

 In December 2018 36-year-old Gustavo Garcia allegedly stole unsecured ammo from a Tulare Walmart’s shelves and used it in a deadly crime spree.